thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 1. Can be in one of a finite number of states.
 1. Can transition from one state to another when an event is fired.

 By thinking of a component as being in one of a finite number of transitioning states, it's easy to keep your user interface consistent.
 In React, you simply transition a component's state using the `this.setState()` function and it'll render a new user interface based on this new state.
-React efficiently updates the DOM using a process called **reconciliation** which you'll study later.
+React efficiently changes only the parts of the DOM that need updating using a process called **reconciliation**, which you'll study later.

 ### Exercise